Date: 2020/06/15 8:30AM-5:00PM

-The 2020 CVPR Workshop of Low-Power Computer Vision Challenge will be hosted on 15 June 2020 in Seattle, USA.
-This workshop features the winners of the past Low-Power Image Recognition Challenges, invited speakers from academia and industry, as well as presentations of accepted papers.
+The 2020 CVPR Workshop of Low-Power Computer Vision Challenge was succesfully hosted on 15 June 2020 in Seattle, USA.
+This workshop featured the winners of the past Low-Power Image Recognition Challenges, invited speakers from academia and industry, as well as presentations of accepted papers.

-Three tracks sponsored by Facebook, Xilinx, and Google will be hosted online.
+The LPCVC features 3 tracks sponsored by Facebook, Xilinx, and Google will be hosted online.
+The challenge will be open for submission from 7/1/2020 - 7/31/2020.
 More details are posted below.
 Please join the online discussion forum lpcvc.slack.com.

 How to participate: Login on this website to participate the following trakcs.
-A registered account is free to participate any track.
-Detailed instruction will be posted on the corresponding track submission page.
+A registered account is free to participate any tracks.
+Detailed instruction can be found on the corresponding information page.

 Online Track - UAV Video